laurijuhani/dbswa-project-2/RUNNING.md

 - qa-ui: in `/app/qa-ui` run command `minikube image build -t qa-ui -f ./Dockerfile.prod .`

 # Configuring yaml files
-- In root directory of the project run command `kubectl apply -f kubernetes/*.yaml`
+- In root directory of the project run command `kubectl apply -f kubernetes`

 # Exposing the application
 - Please note that it can take several minutes before all the dpeloyments are ready.
 - To be able to access the application outside the cluster run command `minikube service ingress-nginx-controller -n ingress-nginx --url`

+# Running monitoring
+- First run command `kubectl apply -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/main/bundle.yaml`
+- If the command gives error run `kubectl apply -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/main/bundle.yaml --force-conflicts=true --server-side=true`

+- Then run command in root directory `kubectl apply -f kubernetes/monitoring`
+- Next you can expose 'grafana' by running `kubectl port-forward svc/grafana 3000:3000`
+- The username and password are both `admin`
+- In order for grafana to get metrics from Prometheus check with command `kubectl get nodes -o wide` the internal IP of Prometheus-operator and add it to the datasource in grafana in format `http://<node_ip>:30900` then hit Save & Test